Skip Navigation

 International

-Keflavik Airport, about 50 km from the capital Reykjavik is where you will start your trip to the city.
+Keflavik International Airport, about 50 kilometres from the capital Reykjavik is where you will land when visiting Reykjavik or Iceland as a whole.

 The national carrier is Icelandair which has flights to most major destinations in the western half of Europe and the eastern half of North America.
 Note that off season (wintertime) some destinations might not be served or have a reduced schedule at least.

-In addition, IcelandExpress has budget flights to and from several European destinations.
+In addition, Wow Air has budget flights to and from U.S. and European destinations, including Amsterdam, Baltimore, Berlin, Boston, Copenhagen, Dublin, London and Paris.

 Domestic